Livestock kills despite herd protection: How is this possible?

 - Thanks to herd protection, wolves kill fewer livestock in Switzerland

-- Farmers see fields as disposal sites
+- Farmers treat fields as dumping grounds

 - Biomass of wildlife

-- On sheep farmers and vague authorities
+- Of sheep farmers and vague authorities

 - The double standards of wolf opponents

-Interest Group Wild beim Wild
+Interest group Wild beim Wild